Priyanshu-gaurav/JsonPowerDB/README.md

 - we can check and make changes to any record in a very effective manner
 - it can only be accessible by the person who is register in this

-### features added:-
+### Features Added:-
--We can see details of the student with its roll-no.
+- We can see details of the student with its roll-no.
--we can add more student to its database.
+- we can add more student to its database.

 ### If you want to make changes in this repo, then create a PR.
 I will be happy to add more into it.
 Thanks.!
 ### About JsonPowerDB: